-Insomnia is the medical term given when you have problems sleeping on a regular basis.
-It is an issue that affects thousands, if not millions, of people across the country and it can lead to several health problems.
+Insomnia is the medical term for when you have problems sleeping on a regular basis.
+This is an issue that affects millions of people across the UK – according to Aviva’s 2017 Wellbeing Survey, around a third of UK adults suffer from insomnia.
+Regular insomnia and poor sleep isn’t just an inconvenience; it can lead to several health problems.

 Today’s post will take a closer look at the problem of sleepless nights, including the causes, symptoms, treatments and ways of getting a better night sleep.
 Firstly, let’s take a look at some sleeping statistics.